msievers/mighty_tap/README.md

 [![Test Coverage](https://codeclimate.com/github/msievers/mighty_tap/badges/coverage.svg)](https://codeclimate.com/github/msievers/mighty_tap)
 [![Code Climate](https://codeclimate.com/github/msievers/mighty_tap/badges/gpa.svg)](https://codeclimate.com/github/msievers/mighty_tap)

-Rubys `Object#tap` is a awesome. mighty_tap tries to make it even better by adding some missing features, while maintining full compatibility with the orginal.
-In order to make its usage more pleasant, `mighty_tap` is defined as in instance method on `Object` and aliased to `Object#mtap`.
+Ruby's `Object#tap` is awesome. mighty_tap tries to make it even better by adding some missing features, while maintaining full compatibility with the original.
+In order to make its usage more pleasant, `mighty_tap` is defined as an instance method on `Object` and aliased to `Object#mtap`.

 ## Why is it even more awesome than `tap` ?
 * you can give it a method name
 * you can give it arguments and blocks for methods to call
-* dispite calling methods on the object itself, you can provide a callable
+* despite calling methods on the object itself, you can provide a callable
   * in fact you can provide anything that responds to :call
 * apart from adding features, it acts like the original `tap` (can act as a drop-in replacement)